Referent Tracking Literature

 understanding; (3) reassessments of what is considered to be relevant for

 inclusion in a referent tracking database, or (4) encoding mistakes

 introduced during data entry.
 In [Ceusters & Smith 2006a] these issues are addressed from the perspective of versioning in ontologies and repositories.
 The method developed is then used in [Ceusters et al 2007b] to assess the history mechanism of SNOMED CT.
 We found that this mechanism would benefit from (1) an explicit representation of the provenance of a class; (2) the separation of the time-period during which a component is stated valid in SNOMED CT from the period it is (or has been) valid in reality, and (3) redesign of the historical relationships table to give users better assistance for recovery in case of introduced mistakes.

 An application of these principles to the Gene Ontology, including a technique to use the principles for forcasting the quality of future versions, is described in [Ceusters 2009].

 In [Ceusters 2006] the technique is used to assess the quality of ontologies involved in mapping efforts.

 Since June 2007, we are tackling the issue of mistakes in a RTS.
 [Ceusters 2007] is the first publication in this area.
 It gives an introduction to the sorts of mistakes that may arise, and proposes a solution for how to deal with them.

-under way.
-An overview of the efforts that have been conducted in 2006 to demonstrate the usefulness of referent tracking in different domains is given in [Ceusters & Smith 2007b].
-The details can be found in papers that have been published earlier or are forthcoming.
+RT has been introduced in 2006 and since then many concrete applications have been developed.
+An overview of the early efforts to demonstrate the usefulness of referent tracking in different domains is given in [Ceusters & Smith 2007b].
+The details can be found in papers that have been published around that time.
 In [Ceusters & Smith 2006b] it is discussed how the paradigm can be used to

 make flow-chart types of decision support applications ready for the